Ronnie434/Subscribely/PRIVACY_POLICY.md

 ## How We Use Your Information

 We use your information to:
-- Provide and maintain the subscription tracking service
+- Provide and maintain the recurring item tracking service
 - Send renewal notifications
 - Sync your data across devices
 - Improve app functionality and user experience